-Here at Calidad Home, we’ve noticed that our pure mulberry silk pillowcases are often ordered as gifts for cancer patients.
+Here, we’ve noticed that our pure mulberry silk is often ordered as gifts for cancer patients.
 In fact it’s for this very reason that we’ve launched our Cancer Care range of products.

-So are silk pillowcases good for cancer patients to sleep on, and if so, why is this true?
+So is silk bedding good for cancer patients to sleep on, and if so, why is this true?

 Many cancer patients undergo surgery, radiotherapy or chemotherapy as part of their treatment.
 Some will undergo two or even all three of these.
-So how can a silk pillowcase help a patient to get through this very challenging time?
+So how can silk bedding help a patient to get through this very challenging time?

 Surgery for cancer